rdlu/coolmovies-backend/README.md

 Also you can use GraphiQL Explorer by accessing your local server: http://localhost:5000/graphiql

+## Requests examples

+You can use https://insomnia.rest to import the Insomnia_Collection.json file.
+It has some requests examples with filtering, mutations, etc.

 ## Reinitializing the database with seed data

 Go to your project directory using your preferred terminal, then